twomice/com.joineryhq.ageprogress/README.md

 ## Usage

 This extension provides additional settings on the Edit Contact Type form.
+These settings are used by the scheduled daily job, and whenever an individual contact's birth date is changed.

 ![Screenshot](/images/screenshot.png)